Deputies will discuss postponing the new rules of Law 14.300

 Postponement of the current rules must be voted on, in Plenary, until the end of November.
 Photo: Marcelo Camargo/Agência Brasil

-INEL representatives (National Clean Energy Institute) got together again this Monday (31), in Brasília, to continue the negotiations aimed at extend current GD compensation rules (distributed generation), provided for in Law 14,300, for another 12 months, until January 2024.
+INEL representatives (National Clean Energy Institute) got together again this Monday (31), in Brasília, to continue the negotiations aimed at extend current GD compensation rules (distributed generation), provided for in 14.300 Law, for another 12 months, until January 2024.

-This time, the executives met as federal deputy Lafayette de Andrada (Republicanos-MG) around 10 am, they had lunch with MME directors (Ministry of Mines and Energy) and met with ANEEL representatives (National Electric Energy Agency) in the afternoon.
+This time, the executives gathered to federal deputy Lafayette de Andrada (Republicanos-MG) around 10 am, they had lunch with MME directors (Ministry of Mines and Energy) and met with representatives of ANEEL (National Electric Energy Agency) in the afternoon.

 “By the end of November, the vote on several bills that deal with the electricity sector is scheduled.
 The postponement would be a point (addition) within one of these laws”, revealed Ricardo Costa, Secretary of Solar Energy at INEL, exclusively to Canal Solar.